Print this topic

 To stay a healthy weight, try to do at least 2½ hours of moderate activity every week, spread throughout the week.
 One way to do this is to do 30 minutes most days of the week.
 Moderate activity means you find it hard to hold a conversation but are still able to talk.
 You should also notice that you start to get warm, but not too hot.

-If you're trying to lose weight, you need to do more – aim for five hours of moderate activity every week.
+If you are trying to lose weight, you need to do more – aim for five hours of moderate activity every week.

 Starting out

-If you have a health condition such as high blood pressure or heart problems, or you haven’t been active for a while and have concerns about your health, talk to your GP before you start.
+If you have a health condition such as high blood pressure or heart problems, talk to your general practice team before you start.
+Also talk to your general practice team if you have not been active for a while and have concerns about your health.

 Start slowly – begin with five to 10 minutes and build up to more regular activity.
 You might find your muscles get stiff and sore – this should go away as you get used to being active.
-But if being active causes any pain, talk to your GP or physiotherapist.
+But if being active causes any pain, talk to your general practice team or physiotherapist.

 Tips for being more active

-If you need help being more active, talk to your GP or practice nurse about Support for getting active (initiatives to help adults get physically active) or a referral to a personal trainer or physiotherapist for specific advice and support.
+If you need help being more active, talk to your general practice team about Support for getting active (initiatives to help adults get physically active).
+They can also refer you to a personal trainer or physiotherapist for specific advice and support.

-Under the PhysioFITT programme, a physiotherapist (or physio) can assess your individual needs and develop an activity plan tailored to you.
+A physiotherapist (or physio) can assess your individual needs and develop an activity plan tailored to you.
 This plan will help you overcome whatever has made it hard to exercise and improve your health, wellbeing or performance.
-You're likely to have three or four sessions with your physiotherapist over three to six months, depending on how much support and advice you want.
+You are likely to have three or four sessions with your physiotherapist over three to six months.
+But this depends on how much support and advice you want.

-PhysioFITT is a private programme, and you'll be charged for it.
-It's available from any private physiotherapist in Canterbury.
 You can find a physiotherapist near you by searching on Physiotherapy New Zealand's website.
+There will be a cost to see a physiotherapist.

 Written by HealthInfo clinical advisers.
 Last reviewed February 2022.